 Main priorities of HEI in the region

 The Tanzanian government considers universities as potential for rapid development (URT, 1999).
 The role of universities in development is consistent with Tanzania‘s Vision 2025 that clearly spells out the need to amass knowledge so that society can fight poverty, diseases and ignorance and foster economic growth.
-The Tanzanian vision 2025 envisages Tanzania becoming “a nation with high level education at all levels; a nation which produces the quantity and quality of educated people sufficiently equipped with the requisite knowledge and skills to solve the society’s problems; meet the
+The Tanzanian vision 2025 envisages Tanzania becoming “a nation with high level education at all levels; a nation which produces the quantity and quality of educated people sufficiently equipped with the requisite knowledge and skills to solve the society’s problems; meet the challenges of development and attain competitiveness at regional and global level.”
+The aspirations of Vision 2025 are closely aligned to the National Strategy for Economic (URT, 1999).

 As for cultural challenges, within the African perspective, culture transcends arts, artefacts, literature, music, dance and other artistic paraphernalia.
 It entails the totality of a people's norms, ethos, values, beliefs, raison d'etre, codes of socially acceptable conducts, modes of life, religion, philosophy and ideology (Soetan, 2001).
 Some of the cultural challenges noted by Soetan (2001, p.5); (see also URT, 2007), include the dominance of traditional concepts that are not reflected in the development discourse.
-There has also been a failure to use home-grown models that make use of
+There has also been a failure to use home-grown models that make use of historical and cultural experiences a critical means for ensuring the sustainability of development efforts in Africa.
+The cultural challenges also include the imposition of Western values through the development agenda that questions and challenges the worldview of Third World people while promoting and valorising Western values.
+This is perceived as reinforcing cultural domination that can promote social dislocation resulting into unsustainable development.

 AFRICAN DEVELOPMENT BANK.
 (2016).
 Country Strategy Paper 2016-2020, Eastern Africa Regional Resource Center.